The best way to get in contact with the SRS is via email. You will get the fastest response this way because it's the most reliable way to reach us.

 Conduct other club business as needed.

-Flames, personal attacks, or other poor conduct is NOT allowed on our list.
+Flames, personal attacks, or otherwise act poorly.
+Poor conduct are NOT allowed on our list.

 |URL for list: